meedan/check-api/config/terms_of_service.md

 Maintain and promptly update the Registration Data, and any other information you provide to Company, to keep it accurate, current and complete.
 Be fully responsible for all use of your account and for any actions that take place using your account.
 Accept that your account is not transferrable.
-Notify Meedan immediately if you suspect unauthorized use of your Checkdesk account.
+Notify Meedan immediately if you suspect unauthorized use of your Check account.
 Meedan will not be responsible for any losses arising out of the unauthorized use of your member name, password and/or account, and you agree to indemnify and hold harmless Meedan, its partners, parents, subsidiaries, agents, affiliates and/or licensors, as applicable, for any improper, unauthorized or illegal uses of your account.

 Meedan reserves the right to terminate your Account or restrict access to your Account, or to delete any content posted through your Account, with or without notice, for any or for no reason, and without any liability to you.

 ## USER CONDUCT

-The Checkdesk application allows users to cross-post content from around the web.
+The Check application allows users to cross-post content from around the web.
 We are particularly aware that the varying political, social, and cultural sensitivities of our Users demand we take an active approach to ensuring everyone can participate in a respectful, inclusive online environment.

 By using the site and agreeing to the Terms, you agree that you will not:

 Post content or initiate communications which are unlawful, libelous, abusive, urging violence, promoting intolerance, discriminatory, or otherwise objectionable.
-Use Checkdesk for any illegal purpose.
+Use Check for any illegal purpose.
 Upload, post, email, transmit or otherwise make available any content or initiate any communication that infringes upon patents, trademarks, copyrights, trade secrets, other proprietary rights, or that contains any content or information that you do not have the right to disclose or make available.
 Upload, post, email, transmit or otherwise make available any unsolicited or unauthorized advertising, promotional materials, “junk mail”, “spam”, “chain letters”, “pyramid schemes”, or any other form of solicitation.
 Upload, post, email, transmit or otherwise make available any material that contains software viruses or any other computer code, files, or programs designed to interrupt, destroy or limit the functionality of any computer software or hardware or telecommunications equipment.